Enter your dates to see availability

 with sticks of rock and Kiss me Quick hats.

-For dining and drinking, Blackpool is essentially like your average High Street - expect big chain stores, UK eatery
+For dining and drinking, it is essentially like your average High Street - expect big chain stores, UK eatery

 standards and enough fast-food takeaways to feed two small armies.
 But don't think that it's all burgers and candyfloss.